 - WC1E 7HT

 I work in public health because I hope to help understand how the natural and social environment affects human health, and to use this understanding as a basis for advocacy and action.
 My motivation to do this originated during my interdisciplinary undergraduate degree in Human Sciences in Oxford (2002-2005).
 It has since been reinforced by my time at LSHTM completing an MSc in Epidemiology (2005-2006) and a PhD in the Department of Epidemiology and Population Health (2006-2009).

-I am very concerned about the threats which social inequality and the current ecological crisis pose to human health and well-being.
+I am concerned about the threats which social inequality and the current ecological crisis pose to human health and well-being.
 I therefore plan to specialise in the intersection between public health, health equity and environmental sustainability.
 I am currently pursuing this through a NIHR-funded postdoctoral research Fellowship titled 'socio-economic inequalities in walking and cycling' (funded until end 2015).
 I have also become involved in a number of other research and engagement projects, including:

 - An ongoing collaboration with the Centre for Health Equity Studies (CHESS) in Stockholm (2008-present: see 'Research Interests' below).

 - Organising LSHTM's Young Scientists' Programme, which aims to engage young people from disadvantaged schools in public health science (2007-present).
 This scheme has won several awards, including a Higher Education Academy award for me and a Woman of the Future award for one of our participants; click here for a 2013 podcast extract about the programme.

 - Sitting on the sub-committe for early career researchers within the Society for Social Medicine (2009-2013, chair 2011).

-- Pro-bono consultancy for ForcesWatch and Child Soldiers International in research related to the enlistment of 16 year olds into the armed forces (2010-2013), and for AMREF UK in their development of a public health research strategy (2008-2009).
+- Pro-bono consultancy for ForcesWatch and Child Soldiers International in research related to the enlistment of 16 year olds into the armed forces (2010-present).

 Between 2007 I and 2010 I taught the Research Methodology module of the Child and Adolescent Mental Health MSc at the Institute of Psychiatry, London.

 In addition, I have taught within LSHTM since 2007 on the Extended Epidemiology, DANES and International Mental Health MSc study modules, and on related short courses.